eclipse-tractusx/portal-assets/developer/Technical Documentation/Dev Process/Dev-flow_deploy-dev-env.md

     end
 ```

-Note* Every pull request (PR) requires at least one approving review by a peer
+Note* Every pull request (PR) requires at least one approving review by a committer

 Note** ESlint, unit tests and Sonarcloud runs at pull request, Trivy and KICS scans at merge as well as daily and Veracode scan runs weekly